preetgami/roomatch/README.md

-# RooMatch
+# Roomatch

-The easy way to find roomates!
+The easy way to find roomates!</br>
-Looking for the perfect roommate? 🏠✨ Discover an effortless way to find your ideal match!
-This platform connects you with potential roommates based on shared interests, lifestyle preferences, and location.
+Looking for the perfect roommate? 🏠✨ Discover an effortless way to find your ideal match!</br> This platform connects you with potential roommates based on shared interests, lifestyle preferences, and location.</br>
-🙌🔍 Put the doom scrolling to use till you find the one, stress-free roommate matching. 🌟👫
+🙌🔍 Put the doom scrolling to use till you find the one, stress-free roommate matching. 🌟👫 </br>

 ## DEMO